GluuFederation/docs-ce-prod/docs/source/installation-guide/setup_py.md

 !!!
 Warning
     Use a FQDN (fully qualified domain name) as hostname and refrain from using 127.0.0.1 as IP address or usage of private IP is not supported and not recommended.

-- Only run setup.py **one time**.
+- Only run the setup script **one time**.
 Running the command twice will break the instance.

 If a resolvable DNS host is not used, then it must be added to the hostname of the Operating System hosts file on the server running the browser.